 How to Use Homemade Burger Sauce

-My first choice is on a juicy burger, but we also rather like using it to dip fries or fat chips.
+My first choice is on a juicy burger, (did you know you can make air fryer burgers?), but we also rather like using it to dip fries or fat chips.
 You could equally use it with other fried treats, like pakora, fritters or onion rings.
 So good!

 Leftover spicy burger sauce can be used as a salad dressing, or even over a baked sweet potato, rice or pasta.
 Or eat it from the jar with a spoon, it is that good!